phamduytung2002/fntm/README.md

                 |- wikipedia_bd.histogram
     ```

-Note: step 1, 2, and 3 can be done if conda is installed and run the following command
+Note: step 1, 2, and 3 can be done if conda is installed and run
     ```
     bash setupenv.sh
     ```